telerik/ajax-docs/controls/listbox/client-side-programming/events/onclientcheckallchecking.md

 ##

 The **OnClientCheckAllChecking** client-side event occurs when the user clicks on the CheckAll item.
-The checked state of this item can be inspected form the returned DOM event object - **args.get_domEvent().target.checked**.
+The checked state of this item can be inspected from the returned DOM event object - **args.get_domEvent().target.checked**.
 The event can be canceled.

 The event handler receives two parameters: